goldhand/sw-precache-webpack-plugin/README.md

 }
 ```

-There will likely never be `webpack-dev-server` support. `sw-precache` needs physical files in order to generate the service worker.
-Webpack-dev-server files are in-memory.
+There will likely never be `webpack-dev-server` support. `sw-precache` needs physical files in order to generate the service worker. `webpack-dev-server` files are in-memory.
 It is only possible to provide `sw-precache` with globs to find these files.
 It will follow the glob pattern and generate a list of file names to cache.

 ## Contributing